-- 9. Preserve the character of a historic cornice or parapet. - a.
-Most historic commercial buildings have cornices to cap their facades.
+- If the original kickplate is missing, develop a sympathetic replacement design. - a.
+Wood is an appropriate material for replacements on most styles.
+However, non-original materials may also be considered when appropriately used with the building style. - Preserve the character of a historic cornice or parapet. - Most historic commercial buildings have cornices to cap their facades.
 Their repetition along the street contributes to the visual continuity of the district. - b.
-Reconstruct a missing cornice when historic evidence is available. - i.
-Use historic photographs to determine design details of the original cornice. - ii.
-A replacement should match the original in overall size and profile. - iii.
+Reconstruct a missing cornice when historic evidence is available. - Use historic photographs to determine design details of the original cornice. - A replacement should match the original in overall size and profile. - iii.
 The substitution of another old cornice for the original may be considered, provided the substitute is similar to the original. - 10.
-Do not alter a parapet or cornice on a highly visible facade. - a.
-Inspect parapets on a regular basis.
+Do not alter a parapet or cornice on a highly visible facade. - Inspect parapets on a regular basis.
 They are exposed to the weather more than other parts of the building, so watch for deterioration such as missing mortar or excessive moisture retention. - b.
 Avoid waterproofing treatments which can interfere with the parapet's natural ability to dry out quickly when it gets wet. - c.
-Adding coping to a parapet in order to protect masonry is appropriate. - 11.
+Adding coping to a parapet in order to protect masonry is appro- - 11.
 Design a simplified interpretation of a historic cornice if evidence of the original is missing. - a.
 Appropriate materials include brick, stamped metal, wood and some durable synthetics. - b.
 Simple sheet metal is inappropriate.